iamdhruvsharma-zz/Tensorflow-From-Scratch/README.md

 3. MNIST classification using Keras (Much Easier) [Consider this link: https://blog.keras.io/keras-as-a-simplified-interface-to-tensorflow-tutorial.html ]

 ## How to run?
 Just open any notebook in Google Colab!
 Make sure you use GPU for training.
-Release the resources after use. :)
+IMP Release the resources after use. :)